cfshi/coronavirus/MREB.app.md

 # 9.2 What are the salient participant characteristics (e.g., age, gender, location, affiliation, etc.)?
 _Describe any specific inclusion/exclusion criteria (e.g., BMI > 30, immigrated to Canada in the past year, etc.)_

 The survey is anonymous and will not collect any identifiable personal information.
-No limitations will be placed on gender, race, health status or other socio-demographic factors.The proposed study population is age 13 or older.
-This is an online study and we aim to circulate the survey via social media platform such as Facebook, Instagram and Twitter.
-The minimum age those social media is 13.
-We believe that school kids's life are heavily affected with COVID-19 pandemic.
-Their awareness of the pandemic and responses to it are valuable in managing health risk communication.
+No limitations will be placed on gender, race, health status or other socio-demographic factors.
+The proposed study population is age 13 or older.
+This is an online study and we aim to circulate the survey via social media platforms such as Facebook, Instagram and Twitter.
+The minimum age to obtain an account on those social media platforms is 13.
+It is important to include all users of these platforms so we can capture data from teenagers, whose lives are strongly affected by the COVID-19 pandemic.
+Understanding their awareness of the pandemic and responses to it will be valuable in managing health risk communication.

-We believe the adolescents have the capacity to understand the study and the risks involved and provide their own consent.
+We believe the adolescents of age 13 and older have the capacity to understand the study, and the risks involved, and to provide their own consent.

 __CS__ Please take a look of the age statement.
 I changed it from age 16 to age 13.
 I hope it won't be an issue based on the email exchange with Karen of MREB.
 The worse scenario will be changed it back to age 16.

+__DE__ Revised a bit.

 # 10.1 How will each type of participant be recruited?